jimbrig/JimsObsidianVault/Reference/Technology/Programming/Programming Languages/PowerShell/About/About PowerShell Config.md

 ### Current User (Per-User) Configuration

-- You can also configure [[PowerShell]] on a per-user basis by placing the file in the user-scoped configuration directory.
+- You can also configure [[Reference/Technology/Programming/Command Line/Shell/PowerShell/PowerShell]] on a per-user basis by placing the file in the user-scoped configuration directory.

 - The user configuration directory can be found across platforms with the command `Split-Path $PROFILE.CurrentUserCurrentHost`.